About Me

 So I decided that something had to give in order to give way to new things.
 Pilates did just that.
 It has literally been change through movement.

-My first pilates class was honestly quite 'ugly' - I had never felt so uncoordinated or inadequate.
+My first pilates reformer class was honestly quite 'ugly' - I had never felt so uncoordinated or inadequate.

 However, I kept at it.
 I had challenges and continue to do so.
 But overcoming them, keeps me motivated.